Severe weather forecasts continue as Ohio, Kansas, clean up

-DAYTON, Ohio (AP) — DAYTON, Ohio (AP) — People from Kansas to Pennsylvania picked up the pieces from a swarm of tornadoes and braced for more violent weather Wednesday in a storm that's seen a record number of twisters with no end in sight.
+DAYTON, Ohio (AP) — People from Kansas to Pennsylvania picked up the pieces from a swarm of tornadoes and braced for more twisters Wednesday amid a record-breaking stretch of violent weather.

-A huge tornado spotted in eastern Kansas resembled the mushroom cloud of an atomic blast.
-(Source: KSHB/CNN)
+Celina, Ohio, experienced severe storm damage, as seen Tuesday morning.
+(Source: CNN)

 North Texas remained under a tornado watch until the evening, while the National Weather Service issued a flash-flood warning along the Oklahoma-Arkansas line as strong thunderstorms brought a new round of rain to eastern Oklahoma and western Arkansas, where the Arkansas River is expected to crest at historic levels.